Illinois Misdemeanor Crimes by Class and Sentences

 Getting Legal Help

 Even though misdemeanors are less serious than felonies, a misdemeanor conviction can still have negative consequences.
-For instance, any time in jail could potentially lead to loss of your job or even your housing.
+For instance, any time in jail could potentially lead to the loss of your job or even your housing.
 If you're facing any criminal charges, you should contact an Illinois criminal defense attorney who can protect your rights throughout the proceedings and help you obtain the most favorable outcome possible under the circumstances.

 DEFEND YOUR RIGHTS